 Client Success Managers Heather and Katja shared their insights into what they’ve seen firsthand as the best practices for an employee app.
 They focused on use cases that are valuable, relatable and consistent, and then opened the discussion to the group, asking people to share their most beloved and successful use cases.
 Companies were more than happy to share their success stories.
 Examples included a "newbie channel" (featuring the newborn babies of employees), the advent calendar plugin, and the upcoming World Cup Bracket Challenge.

 Finally, Patrick Rudolph, Head of Product at Staffbase, stepped onto the main stage.
-He went into great detail about the work of the past 12 months, including a product redesign, improvements on the CMS and the Chat function, Print on Demand capabilities, new onboarding options, and many more improvements, such as calendar labels, Spanish and French language localization, and the News Feed RSS export.
+He went into great detail about the work of the past twelve months, including a product redesign, improvements on the CMS and the Chat function, Print on Demand capabilities, new onboarding options, and many more improvements, such as calendar labels, Spanish and French language localization, and the News Feed RSS export.
 He then gave a short preview of the May release that will bring an archive function to chat; an onboarding improvement package; and a sharing function for social media.
 He also took a few minutes to introduce the idea portal, the use case guide, and the support portal, all of which were set up to cater to our customers’ needs.

 Next, he gave some exclusive insights in regard to the Staffbase roadmap, including new product features such as increased analytics, marketplace integrations, the bottom navigation bar, on-demand translation of content and comments, the ability to recover deleted content, and our impending ISO 27001 certification.